zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 the timestamp is greater than that on any previous announcement we obtained for the friend, we pass the connection info to the appropriate modules.

-Because it is possible that we have an outdated shared signing key or invite code for the friend, when we search for a shared/invite announcement we also search for the individual announcement (if we know the friend's ID pubkey), with the same process but without the initial period of a high rate of requests.
+Because it is possible that we have an outdated invite code for the friend, when we search for a invite announcement we also search for the individual announcement, with the same process but without the initial period of a high rate of requests.

 ## Finding announce nodes
 We term as **announce nodes** those DHT nodes who implement the DHT